 But to know when a symptom really spells trouble, you need to know your own body.
 Changes in your health can be just as telling as the symptom itself.

-If you experience one or several of these signs, Dr. Ahluwalia recommends seeing a medical professional:
+If you experience one or several of these signs, Dr. Barnett recommends seeing a medical professional:

-- Seizures: A tumor can make the brain’s neurons fire wildly, leading to seizures.
+- Seizures: A tumor can make your brain’s neurons fire wildly, leading to seizures.

 - Changes in your mental status: Perhaps you’ve had confusion, one too many “senior moments” or more trouble than usual figuring out a restaurant bill.
 Your mental abilities are personal to you — and so are any changes to them.